-The use of drones in filmmaking has become increasingly popular in recent years.
-Simply because they offer a unique perspective that can add life to any film sequence.
+In recent years, the use of drones in filmmaking has become increasingly popular.
+Simply because they offer a unique perspective that breathes life into any film sequence.

 There are a variety of different types of missions that UAV pilots can fly in the film industry.

 As a professional involved in drone operator jobs within the film industry, it is important to be familiar with all of these areas of drone work and to be comfortable flying your drone in different conditions and scenarios.